On-site

 Ceiling fixer

-Ceiling fixers fit suspended ceilings in buildings to cover pipework, wiring, heating and air conditioning systems.
+Ceiling fixers fit suspended ceilings that cover pipework, wiring, heating and air conditioning systems in buildings.

 Annual Salary